buba-vms/deploy-react-app-btp-tutorial/README.md

 ```
 cf push tutorial-html5-deployer
 ```
-You should recive the following response
+You should receive the following response
 ![image](https://user-images.githubusercontent.com/101530871/233165953-3826f46f-3373-4fb4-afba-9e226bcab254.png)

 Now if you go to your approuter URL and make the login you should find your react app :)

 ![image](https://user-images.githubusercontent.com/101530871/233166618-895fbe9d-9a93-4b56-b0c8-6482a4e17434.png)

-I hope this tutorial can help you, i'm open to suggestions and feedback Have a nice day
+I hope this tutorial can help you, I'm open to suggestions and feedback Have a nice day